-- 12. Plaintiff NANCY GILL is a citizen of the Commonwealth of Massachusetts and resides in Bridgewater, Massachusetts. - 13.
-Plaintiff MARCELLE LETOURNEAU is a citizen of the Commonwealth of Massachusetts and resides in Bridgewater, Massachusetts. - Plaintiff MARTIN KOSKI is a citizen of the Commonwealth of Massachusetts and resides in Bourne, Massachusetts. - 15.
-Plaintiff JAMES FITZGERALD is a citizen of the Commonwealth of Massachusetts and resides in Bourne, Massachusetts. - Plaintiff DEAN HARA is a citizen of the Commonwealth of Massachusetts and resides in Boston, Massachusetts. - Plaintiff MARY RITCHIE is a citizen of the Commonwealth of Massachusetts and resides in Framingham, Massachusetts. - 18.
-Plaintiff KATHLEEN BUSH is a citizen of the Commonwealth of Massachusetts and resides in Framingham, Massachusetts. - Plaintiff MELBA ABREU is a citizen of the Commonwealth of Massachusetts and resides in Boston, Massachusetts. - Plaintiff BEATRICE HERNANDEZ is a citizen of the Commonwealth of Massachusetts and resides in Boston, Massachusetts.

-- 21. Plaintiff MARLIN NABORS is a citizen of the Commonwealth of Massachusetts and resides in Hyde Park, Massachusetts. - 22.
-Plaintiff JONATHAN KNIGHT is a citizen of the Commonwealth of Massachusetts and resides in Hyde Park, Massachusetts. - 23.
-Plaintiff MARY BOWE-SHULMAN is a citizen of the Commonwealth of Massachusetts and resides in Acton, Massachusetts. - 24.
-Plaintiff DORENE BOWE-SHULMAN is a citizen of the Commonwealth of Massachusetts and resides in Acton, Massachusetts. - 25.
-Plaintiff JO ANN WHITEHEAD is a citizen of the Commonwealth of Massachusetts and resides in Jamaica Plain, Massachusetts. - 26.
-Plaintiff BETTE JO GREEN is a citizen of the Commonwealth of Massachusetts and resides in Jamaica Plain, Massachusetts. - 27.
-Plaintiff RANDELL LEWIS-KENDELL is a citizen of the Commonwealth of Massachusetts and resides in Harwich Port, Massachusetts. - 28.
-Plaintiff HERBERT BURTIS is a citizen of the Commonwealth of Massachusetts and resides in Sandisfield, Massachusetts. - 29.
-Defendant OFFICE OF PERSONNEL MANAGEMENT is an independent establishment of the Executive Branch of the government of the United States.
-Its actions, rules, and regulations are subject to review by the federal courts. - 30.
-Defendant UNITED STATES POSTAL SERVICE is an independent establishment of the Executive Branch of the government of the United States, empowered by Congress to sue and be sued in its own name.
+13. Plaintiff NANCY GILL is a citizen of the Commonwealth of Massachusetts and resides in Bridgewater, Massachusetts.

+14. Plaintiff MARCELLE LETOURNEAU is a citizen of the

+Commonwealth of Massachusetts and resides in Bridgewater, Massachusetts.

+15. Plaintiff MARTIN KOSKI is a citizen of the Commonwealth of Massachusetts and resides in Bourne, Massachusetts.

+16. Plaintiff JAMES FITZGERALD is a citizen of the Commonwealth of Massachusetts and resides in Bourne, Massachusetts.

+17. Plaintiff DEAN HARA is a citizen of the Commonwealth of Massachusetts and resides in Boston, Massachusetts.

+18. Plaintiff MARY RITCHIE is a citizen of the Commonwealth of Massachusetts and resides in Framingham, Massachusetts.

+19. Plaintiff KATHLEEN BUSH is a citizen of the Commonwealth of Massachusetts and resides in Framingham, Massachusetts.

+20. Plaintiff MELBA ABREU is a citizen of the Commonwealth of Massachusetts and resides in Boston, Massachusetts.

+21. Plaintiff BEATRICE HERNANDEZ is a citizen of the Commonwealth of Massachusetts and resides in Boston, Massachusetts.

+22. Plaintiff JO ANN WHITEHEAD is a citizen of the Commonwealth of Massachusetts and resides in Jamaica Plain, Massachusetts.

+23. Plaintiff BETTE JO GREEN is a citizen of the Commonwealth of Massachusetts and resides in Jamaica Plain, Massachusetts.

+24. Plaintiff RANDELL LEWIS-KENDELL is a citizen of the

+Commonwealth of Massachusetts and resides in Harwich Port, Massachusetts.

+25. Plaintiff HERBERT BURTIS is a citizen of the Commonwealth of Massachusetts and resides in Sandisfield, Massachusetts.

+26. Plaintiff KEITH TONEY is a citizen of the Commonwealth of Massachusetts and resides in Jefferson, Massachusetts.

+27. Plaintiff ALBERT TONEY III is a citizen of the Commonwealth of Massachusetts and resides in Jefferson, Massachusetts.

+28. Defendant OFFICE OF PERSONNEL MANAGEMENT is an independent establishment of the Executive Branch of the government of the United States.
+Its actions, rules, and regulations are subject to review by the federal courts.

+29. Defendant UNITED STATES POSTAL SERVICE is an independent establishment of the Executive Branch of the government of the United States, empowered by Congress to sue and be sued in its own name.

-- 31. Defendant JOHN E. POTTER is currently the Postmaster General of the United States of America.
-In his official capacity, the Postmaster General is responsible for the administration of employee-related benefits within the United States Postal Service. - 32.
-Defendant MICHAEL J. ASTRUE is currently the Commissioner of the Social Security Administration, an independent agency of the United States Government.
-In his official capacity, the Commissioner of the Social Security Administration is responsible for the administration and enforcement of the Social Security Act. - 33.
-Defendant ERIC H. HOLDER JR. is currently the Attorney General of the United States.
-In his official capacity, the Attorney General is the chief federal official responsible for the enforcement of all federal statutes in accordance with the Constitution of the United States of America. - 34.
-Defendant THE UNITED STATES OF AMERICA is the proper defendant in a complaint seeking refund of federal income taxes pursuant to 26 U.S.C. § 7422(f)(1).
+30. Defendant JOHN E. POTTER is currently the Postmaster General of the United States of America.
+In his official capacity, the Postmaster General is responsible for the administration of employee-related benefits within the United States Postal Service.

+31. Defendant MICHAEL J. ASTRUE is currently the Commissioner of the Social Security Administration, an independent agency of the United States Government.
+In his official capacity, the Commissioner of the Social Security Administration is responsible for the administration and enforcement of the Social Security Act.

+32. Defendant HILLARY RODHAM CLINTON is currently the United States Secretary of State.
+In her official capacity, the Secretary of State is responsible for the administration and operation of the Passport Services Directorate.

+33. Defendant ERIC H. HOLDER JR. is currently the Attorney General of the United States.
+In his official capacity, the Attorney General is the chief federal official responsible for the enforcement of all federal statutes in accordance with the Constitution of the United States of America.

+34. Defendant THE UNITED STATES OF AMERICA is the properdefendant in a complaint seeking refund of federal income taxes pursuant to 26 U.S.C.§ 7422(f)(1).